 A good month for festivals, with plenty of events to choose from.
 It’s worth checking out the wild celebrations held in Puno.
 Waves return, calling all surfers to the coast.

-All Saints’ Day is November 1, a religious precursor to the following day celebrated with Catholic masses.
+All Saints’ Day is November 1, a religious precursor with processions to the following day celebrated with Catholic Masses.

 Día de los Muertos